sematext/logagent-js/dockerhub/README.md

 # Documentation

 For further information please read the [setup manual](https://sematext.com/docs/logagent/installation-docker/).
-You find in the manual all configuration options and the setup steps for Kubernetes, OpenShift, Mesos, Docker Enterprise etc.
+You find in the manual all configuration options and the setup instructins for Kubernetes, OpenShift, Mesos, Docker Enterprise etc.